 One of the most psychologically significant recent developments: Huberman featured his father on the podcast.

-Bernardo Huberman, now Vice President of Next Gen Systems at Cable Labs, joined his son for a conversation covering relativity theory, chaos theory, quantum computing—and, notably, "cultural differences and their familial relationship."
+Bernardo Huberman, now Vice President of Next Gen Systems at Cable Labs, joined his son for a conversation covering relativity theory, chaos theory, quantum computing, and, notably, “cultural differences and their familial relationship."

 For someone whose childhood was marked by his parents’ divorce and his father’s move to Denmark, this public conversation suggests integration.
 The son who once retreated from emotional chaos into encyclopedias now sits with his physicist father, discussing both science and family.
 The observer becomes participant.